So what's the library have that Google doesn't?

 Not having been born digital myself, I never cease to be amazed when a question occurs to me, I think, "I'll Google it," and a minute later I'm reading an answer within the first couple of links off the results page.
 Is this pretty incredible or what?
 I've always been a "let's find out" kind of person, not really content not knowing.
 Google, Bing, and Yahoo are able to satisfy my curiosity about 99% of the time.
 When they can't, I usually don't have to care too much about it.
 A lot of my questions don't really have to be answered.

-But I do have some questions that have to be answered, and that aren't so easy because what I need to answer them is buried in the invisible web, the networked mass of information that's not living on the surface, like web pages and blogs, but resides a level below in structured forms like databases.
-By most estimates, the invisible web exceeds the size of the visible, searchable web by maybe 10 times.
+But I do have some questions that have to be answered, and that aren't so easy because what I need to answer them is buried in the invisible web - the networked mass of information that's not living in web pages, but resides a level below in structured forms like databases.
 Most search engines don't reach these resources directly, but they are there, on the web.
 Your library probably knows about and has access to millions of dollars worth of databases full of information that might very well contain just what you need to answer a tough question, but you won't know it unless you take the time to learn more about the invisible web.

 Can anyone ask Roxanne a question and will she know the answer to everything?
-Well, no. She's a subject matter specialist in nursing and nutritional sciences, so those are the invisible web resources she's got a handle on.
-But there are about 40 others just like her at UT Austin, each with his or her own subject matter area, and you can email them, they do chat, or you can even actually go see them if you want to.
+Well, no. She's a subject matter specialist in nursing and nutritional sciences, so those are the resources she's got a handle on.
+But there are about 40 others just like her at UT Austin, each with their own subject matter area, and you can email them, they do chat, or you can even actually go see them if you want to.
 They are your librarians and they can help you access millions of works that you can then build upon - that's the way new knowledge is created.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.